-NESR analysts will extract the most essential data from each included article to describe key characteristics of the available evidence, such as the author, publication year, study design, population life stage, intervention, approach and methods for cultural tailoring, comparator, and outcomes.
+NESR analysts will extract the most essential data from each included article to describe key characteristics of the available evidence, such as the author, publication year, study design, population life stage, intervention, comparator, outcomes, outcome assessment methods, definitions and classifications of food(s), SNAP and/or WIC participation, food security status, and study limitations.
 One NESR analyst will extract the data and a second NESR analyst will review the extracted data for accuracy.